GrapeCity/DsExcel-Java/README.md

 * SetValue method throws exception.(DOCXLS-4273)
 * An exception is thrown when opening an Excel file.(DOCXLS-4277)
 * When the existing combination chart is copied in an Excel, saved xlsx file is corrupted.(DOCXLS-4287)
-* Formula result calculated by GcExcel is different from Excel.(DOCXLS-4317)
+* Formula result calculated by DsExcel is different from Excel.(DOCXLS-4317)
 * The row tags were lost in exported JSON.(DOCXLS-4321)
 * The hyperlink address is incorrect in exported JSON.(DOCXLS-4322)
-* Formula displays #value in GcExcel.(DOCXLS-4360)
+* Formula displays #value in DsExcel.(DOCXLS-4360)
 * Opening a certain Excel file throws an Illegalargumentexception.(DOCXLS-4361)
 * After copying the sheet with 'fromjson', the drop-down is lost in exported JSON.(DOCXLS-4367)
 * When an xlsx file containing shape with link of a relative path is loaded and saved, saved file is corrupted.(DOCXLS-4370)